anoru/NYC-Parking-Tickets-Story-Telling/README.md

 #### Design

+To plot the factors I used Bar Chart since all the factors I want to talk about are categorical data.
+I used a calendar heat map to illustrate how tickets varies depending on the day of the week, and when I wanted to analyze the data geographically and answer spacial questions I used Mapping

 I tried to focus the audience's attention on the insight I want them to act on by maintaining a large data-ink ratio/data Integrity and removing unnecessary items from visuals.
 I also used color but only when necessary.
 (The pallets sensitive to those with colorblindness)

 #### Feedback